5k-mirrors/poe-live-search-manager/README.md

 #### Debug

-- Test socket connection retry by providing an incorrect `api_url` in `config.ini`
+- Test socket connection retry by providing an incorrect `api_url` in `Poe::Sniper::PoeSniper.CONFIG`
 - Test HTTP connection retry by going offline

 ### Analytics

 The app is using [Segment](https://segment.com/) (via the [analytics-ruby](https://segment.com/docs/sources/server/ruby/) gem) to gather anonymous usage statistics.
-Open source client side key handling sucks, the current approach to maximize obscurity is to read the Base64 encoded write key from the uncommitted `ANALYTICS_KEY` environment variable stored in a `.env` file which is packaged with the build.
-This env var should be set when running the `ocra` Rake task and will be added to `.env` automatically during the build.

 Certificates are stored in [config/cacert.pem](config/cacert.pem) and are referenced in the `SSL_CERT_FILE` env var in order to fix the `certificate verify failed` issue on Windows ([see](https://gist.github.com/fnichol/867550)).

+### Authentication

+The app is using Firebase to authenticate against using user provided email and password.

+### Environment config

+Open source client side key handling sucks.
+The current approach to maximize obscurity is to read Base64 encoded keys from uncommitted environment variables stored in a `.env` file which is packaged with the build.
+These variables will be added to `.env` automatically during the build (in `ocra` Rake task).
+However they need to be set manually when running the app locally from source:
+- `ANALYTICS_KEY`: Base64 encoded Segment app key (can be anything Base64 encoded; analytics won't work but also won't produce errors)
+- `AUTH_KEY`: Base64 encoded Firebase app key (can be anything Base64 encoded; `pathofexilecom` input won't work)

 ### Known issues / Improvements / TODO